rng-guy/NFSMWBartender/README.md

 **After installing** Bartender, you can customise its features through its configuration (.ini) files.
 You can find these configuration files in the game's new `scripts\BartenderSettings` folder.

 To **uninstall** Bartender, remove its files from your game's `scripts` folder.
-There is no need to remove the optional missing textures, as the game doesn't ever use them without Bartender.
+There is no need to remove the optional missing textures, as the game will not use them without Bartender.

 To **update** Bartender, uninstall it and repeat the installation process above.